Charity registered in Scotland SC008075

 Do you have a history of addiction?

-Trainees will undertake placements in social care agencies and will study towards an SVQ 2 in Social Services and Health Care.
-Full training and support will be provided.
+We offer £8.21 per hour before deductions with a fixed term contract of 30 hours per week for 39 weeks.
+Trainees will undertake work placements in social care agencies and will study towards an SVQ 2 in Social Services and Health Care.
+Full training and a comprehensive package of support will be provided.